Nritya-Lang/book/src/03-vars.md

 Well, that is basically how variables, their reassignment, and their scopes, work.
 Not much to learn or understand and pretty easy - which is the goal!

-Next up, we'll understand the concept of `data types` and see some of the fundamental data types in Feral.
+Next up, we'll understand the concept of `data types` and see some of the fundamental data types in Nritya.